 APPEARANCE: Since the shoe tapers in and gets narrower toward the arch, the poop has no problem running up onto the shoe’s side panels, nearly penetrating the swoosh.

-CLEANUP: The second the hose hit the greenish-brown stained bottoms, every speck of the hot loaf went flying off the shoe the second the hose hit it.
+CLEANUP: The second the hose hit the greenish-brown stained bottoms, every speck of the hot loaf went flying off the shoe.
 A pile of shit is no match for Nyjah, I guess.

 RATING: 💩💩💩💩 If these shoes weren’t white and narrow they would be getting a perfect five-shit rating just based on the ease of the cleanup.
 Well done, Nyjah, you made a great shoe for dog shit.